akuklev/akuklev.github.io/kotlin-inplace.md

 Structured accessibility
 ------------------------

 In Kotlin, we can define inner classes inside classes and functions/coroutines.
 Unless cast into a non-inner parent type such as `Any`, values of those types cannot be exposed beyond the scope where their host objects are available.
-If we also allow abstract inner type members in interfaces and abstract classes as in Scala, we can use these to ensure that `@borrow`ed objects are never exposed beyond the scope they were borrowed into.
+If we also allow abstract inner type members in interfaces and abstract classes as in Scala, we can use these to ensure that `@borrow`'ed objects are never exposed beyond the scope they were borrowed into by imposing the following to restrictions:

- To ensure that `@borrow`ed and `@inplace` objects are never exposed beyond the class/function/coroutine they were passed to, we only allow them to be captured inside objects of inner types defined inside the class/function/coroutine or inner types of objects created inside this class/function/coroutine.
-The non-inner parent types of those types must provide no access to captured objects.
+- `@borrow`'ed objects are only allowed to be captured inside objects of inner types defined inside the class/function/coroutine or inner types of objects created inside this class/function/coroutine.
+- The non-inner parent types of those types must provide no access to captured objects.
 As a simple-to-check overapproximation we might allow only `Any`.

-To allow capturing `@borrow`ed and `@inplace` objects to be captured inside containers such as `List<T>`, we propose automatically generating “internalized” versions `this.List<T>` of all types on demand.
+The first restruction prevents to capture `@borrow`'ed objects inside generic containers such as `List<T>`, while the second restriction means we cannot capture `@borrow`'ed inside closures `f : (X)-> Y`, because their non-inner parent type provides the `invoke` method which has access to captured `@borrow`'ed objects.
+To address both restrictions we propose automatically generating “internalized” versions `this.List<T>` and `this.((X)-> Y)` of all types on demand.